touying-typ/touying/docs/docs/build-your-own-theme.md

 ]
 ```

 As you can see, we created a `register` function and passed an `aspect-ratio` parameter to set the page aspect ratio.
+We get default `self` by `self: themes.default.register()`.
 As you might already know, in Touying, we should not use `set page(..)` to set page parameters but rather use the syntax `self.page-args += (..)` to set them, as explained in the Page Layout section.

 In addition, we registered a `self.methods.init` method, which can be used for some global style settings.
 For example, in this case, we added `set text(size: 20pt)` to set the font size.
 You can also place additional global style settings here, such as `set par(justify: true)`.
 Since the `init` function is placed inside `self.methods`, it is a method, not a regular function.
 Therefore, we need to add the parameter `self: none` to use it properly.